MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-source.md

 }
 ```

-This example, explicitly sets the HTTP method for interacting with this entity to `POST` using the method property.
+This example explicitly sets the HTTP method for interacting with this entity to `POST` using the method property.

 ```SQL
 CREATE PROCEDURE UpsertTodo